Other Courses (Special topics, internship, independent study)

-HIST 196: SEMINAR IN EUROPEAN HISTORY, 3 credit hrs.
+HIST 196: RESEARCH CAPSTONE SEMINAR IN EUROPEAN HISTORY, 3 credit hrs.

 A systematic examination of selected aspects of European history.
 Depending on the instructor, the seminar may focus on the period between the World Wars, the post World War II years, or biography as a historical technique.

 HIST 197: RESEARCH CAPSTONE SEMINAR IN U.S. HISTORY, 3 credit hrs.

 A systematic examination of selected aspects of American history.
 Depending on the instructor, the seminar may focus on historiography, the Jacksonian era, Civil War and Reconstruction, foreign relations, urban history, or recent U.S. history.

 HIST 198: HONORS HISTORY THESIS, 1 to 3 credit hrs.